 - Standard external connectors

 - 2 Jumpers and switches

-- Presentation and Installing of the CPU.
+- 3 Installing the CPU--steps for installing Intel, Cyrix and AMD processors.

 - Installing cache memory--If you don't want to upgrade the cache memory you can skip this chapter.

-- Installing the system memory.
+- 5 Installing the system memory.